HackYourFutureBelgium/home/curriculum/agile-development/README.md

 ## Learning Objectives

-- 🥚 **GitHub**: You can prepare a repository for collaboration: granting access, protecting branches, preparing labels & milestones.
+- 🥚 **GitHub**: You can prepare a repository for collaboration: granting access, protecting branches, preparing labels & milesto
 - 🥚 **Collaborating**: You can work with your group to
   - set project constraints
   - create a communications plan